MicrosoftDocs/fabric-docs/docs/real-time-analytics/one-logical-copy.md

 ## View files

 When you turn on **OneLake availability** on a table, a delta log folder and a parquet file are created.
-You can view the files that were made available in OneLake without changing experiences.
+You can view the files that were made available in OneLake without changing experiences in Microsoft Fabric.

-1. To view the files, ensure that you [Turned on OneLake availability](#turn-on-onelake-availability).
+1. To view the files, ensure that you [Turn on OneLake availability](#turn-on-onelake-availability).
 1. Hover over a table in the **Explorer** pane and then select the **More menu [...]** > **View files**.

 :::image type="content" source="media/one-logical-copy/view-files.png" alt-text="Screenshot of the Explorer pane showing the More menu dropdown of a table.":::